Muhammad0320/audiophile--f/client/README.md

 ## Description

 **A fully functional fullstack website for an e-commerce platform.
-This website allows users to browse and purchase products, manage their shopping carts and persisting the update in the database , complete orders, and lot more.**
+This website allows users to browse and purchase products, add and manage reviews, manage their shopping carts and persisting the update in the database , complete orders, and lot more.**

 ## Features